floooh/oryol/code/Modules/Gfx/README.md

 The Gfx module is the 3D rendering API of Oryol.

-### Scope

-- run well on a large range of devices (min-spec is OpenGLES2 plus some extensions)
-- reduce boiler-plate code to a minimum
-- move complex state setup to initialization
-- be prepared-for/compatible-with new-style APIs like Metal, DX12, GLnext

 ### Getting Started

 In general, the Oryol Gfx module tries to move all the complex resource and